googleapis/api-linter/docs/rules/core/0131-http-uri-name.md

 ---
 rule:
   aip: 131
-  name: [core, '0131', request-message-name]
+  name: [core, '0131', http-uri-name]
-  summary: Get methods must have standardized request message names.
+  summary: Get methods must map the name field to the URI.
 ---

 # Get methods: Request message

-This rule enforces that all `Get*` RPCs have a request message name of `Get*Request`, as mandated in [AIP-131][].
+This rule enforces that all `Get*` RPCs map the `name` field to the HTTP URI, as mandated in [AIP-131][].

 ## Details

-This rule looks at any message matching beginning with `Get`, and complains if the name of the corresponding input message does not match the name of the RPC with the suffix `Request` appended.
+This rule looks at any message matching beginning with `Get`, and complains if the `name` variable is not included in the URI.
+It _does_ check additional bindings if they are present.

 ## Examples